Jonbroad15/vernaml/README.md

 [RNAMigos](https://github.com/cgoliver/RNAmigos)

 # 1. Data Preparation
-The training data for VernaML consists of netowrkx graphs which are sliced into portions containing RNA interfaces and their respective complements.
+The training data for VernaML consists of netowrkx graphs which are sliced into portions containing RNA interfaces and their respective complement counterparts.
-To generate this data, find interfaces on a representative set of RCSB PDB structures using the prepare\_data package.
+To generate this data:
+1. Retrieve a representative set of RCSB PDB structures.
+2. Find all interfaces within structures.
+3. Slice native RNA graphs into interface and complement parts.

-This process can take some time loading all the PDB structures then subsequently slicing their graphs.
-Alternatively the pre-built following datasets can be downloaded from MEGA:
+The `prepare\_data` directory contains all the scripts to do these tasks.
+The process can take some time so alternatively the following pre-built datasets can be downloaded from MEGA:

 |	Dataset 	    |Graphs | Edges| Nodes  |Avg.
 Nodes | Avg.
 Edges|Links|
 |---------------------------|-------:|------:|--------:|-------:|-----------:|-------|